mongodb/docs/source/reference/glossary.rst

       right coordinates.

    capped collection
-      Capped collections, are :term:`collections` that have a maximum size, and an (optional) maximum number of documents.
+      Capped collections, are :term:`collections <collection>` that
+      have a maximum size, and an (optional) maximum number of documents.
 These collections are used to prevent collections from growing out of control and are useful in the context of logging or caching functions.

-   capped collections
-      See :term:`capped collection`.

    BSON types
       BSON objects are typed.
 The following types are available: